shifty0g/my-prompt/README.md

 # shiftys-zsh-theme

-This is my zsh theme. i nmishmashed a few things together with the kali one.
+This is my zsh theme. i mishmashed a few  together with the kali one.
 I like is because it gives me the key info  and when copying out commands for testing notes I can get the time and date aswell

 ![My Prompt](assets/ps1.png)